freesurfacemodules/Jacquard/NEXT_STEPS.md

 # Immediate Follow-Up Tasks

-- **Editing & Undo:** Add deletion/disconnect UI, undo/redo stacks, and guard rails that revert the last connection if it introduces a delay-free cycle.
+- **Editing & Undo:** Add guard rails that revert the last connection when it introduces a delay-free cycle; deletion/disconnect UI and undo/redo tooling are in place.
 - **Persistence:** Save/load patches (JSON, IndexedDB) and sync knob/position state as part of the patch document.
 - **Patch Settings:** Expose sample rate, block size, and oversampling controls in the inspector; plumb changes through compile/start without full reload.
 - **Parameter Transport:** Implement SharedArrayBuffer-backed parameter/event rings so high-rate automation doesn’t rely on postMessage.